WinsonTsangWan/MusicPlatformPlaylistConverter/README.md

-# Spotify-to-YouTubeMusic Converter
+# Music Platform Playlist Converter

-Spotify-to-YouTubeMusic Converter is a console application used to transfer Spotify playlists to YouTube Music and vice versa.
+Music Platform Playlist Converter Converter is a console application used to transfer Spotify playlists to YouTube Music and vice versa.

 ## Usage